Welcome to the Bridgnorth Spartans Junior Football Club Fan website – please feel free to look around, you will find links on our navigation bar!

 Spartans putting their best foot forward !!!

-We would like to enter a Bridgnorth Spartans team in the Bridgnorth Walk again this year.
-This has always been a good fund raiser for the club and in previous years we have raised well over £1,000 which helps with kit, equipment etc.
+They would like to enter a Bridgnorth Spartans team in the Bridgnorth Walk again this year.
+This has always been a good fund raiser for the club and in previous years they have raised well over £1,000 which helps with kit, equipment etc.

 The walk will be on Monday 30th May 2011 (Bank Holiday Monday) and all those taking part in the Junior Walk (7 miles) must be at least 10 years old on that date, but not more than 13.
 Players are encouraged to wear their Spartans kit to promote the club and each year the first walkers home are normally Spartan players.